-During my years of counseling, I have met many women who are struggling with everyday challenges and exhausted from trying to cope with life.
+I counsel many exhausted women who struggle with everyday challenges.
 They are desperate to talk and seek advice but don’t have anybody they can share with.
 Everybody around them seems to be fighting their own battles, so instead of asking for help, they keep quiet and bottle it up.
 They may ‘manage’ the burden for a while but eventually, it becomes too much to bear.

 We are facing a growing number of women who are barely functioning.
 Through conversations in the corridors of work, the counseling room and amongst friends, I have realized that women need a place where they can recharge.
 Here at The Wateringwell, we aim to do that by providing: